mcguirepatr/SDGVM/README.md

 ### How do I get set up? ###

-* Summary of set up - read included files input.doc (up to date, sdescribes hwo to run model) and sdgvm.doc (somewhat out of date, but decribes model science)
+* Summary of set up - read included files in `documentation` directory input.doc (up to date, describes how to run model) and sdgvm.doc (somewhat out of date, but decribes model science), check `tools` directory for using templates and running simulations on a cluster.
 * Configuration - run `make clean` then `make` -- requires gfortran
 * Dependencies - FORTRAN compiler (gfortran), some R dependencies for post-processing (inc. netcdf libraries if TRENDY output required)
 * Database configuration - need met data sets etc, comes separately, not included
 * How to run tests - comes with none

 ### Contribution guidelines ###
+Fork repo and make changes on your own branch, make pull requests to 'next' branch.
+Preserve original model configurations.

-Please preserve original model configurations, do not comment out and replace code.
+* do not comment out and replace code unless a bug, use input file switches for new development
+* do not change defaults in code

-* Writing tests
+* Writing tests - none
-* Code review
+* Code review - ad hoc, when I have time
-* Other guidelines - fork repo and make changes on your own branch, pull requests to 'next' branch
+* Other guidelines -

 ### Who do I talk to? ###